ClockSelect/myevic/README.md

   * Wake < > On/Off

-        Enable/Disable bow wake up from sleep mode when pressing the + or - button.
+        Enable/Disable box wake up from sleep mode when pressing the + or - button.

   * Font A/B